 AIPickZoneAIPickZone

-Last reviewed 2026-05-06 · AIPickZone editorial
+Last reviewed May 22, 2026 · AIPickZone editorial

-Best AI for Research in 2026
+9 Best AI Research Tools in 2026, Tested and Ranked

 Five research assistants tested on the same literature review.
 Perplexity wins for fast answers with citations, Elicit for paper-grounded synthesis, Consensus for evidence-quality scoring, NotebookLM for personal corpus, Scholarcy for paper summarization.